RefactoringGuru/design-patterns-csharp/README.md

 It contains C# examples for all classic GoF design patterns.
 Each pattern includes two examples:

-- **Structural** examples show the internal structure of patterns with detailed comments.
+- **Conceptual** examples show the internal structure of patterns with detailed comments.
 - **RealWold** examples show how the patterns can be used in a real-world C# application.

 ## Status & Roadmap

-This repository is in the very initial state at the monent.
-Missing examples:
+This repository is in the very initial state at the moment.
+Here are the missing examples:

 - [ ] Factory-method: RealWorld
 - [ ] Abstract-factory: RealWorld